-Donors will no longer be asked to declare if they have had sex with another man, making the criteria for blood donation gender-neutral and more inclusive”.
+Donors will no longer be asked to declare if they have had sex with another man, making the criteria for blood donation gender-neutral and more inclusive.

-Campaigners who have fought for this change have welcomed the relaxation of the new NHS rules.
+Those who have fought for this change have welcomed the relaxation of the new NHS rules.
 Ethan Spibey, the founder of the pressure group FreedomToDonate, stated:

-“Almost six years ago, our group of volunteers set out to rewrite the rules that had perpetuated inequality and prevented thousands of potentially safe donors from donating for too long.
-Today, we welcome a pioneering new policy and are immensely proud that more people than ever will be able to give the life-saving gift of blood fairly.”
+Almost six years ago, our group of volunteers set out to rewrite the rules that had perpetuated inequality and prevented thousands of potentially safe donors from donating for too long.
+Today, we welcome a pioneering new policy and are immensely proud that more people than ever will be able to give the life-saving gift of blood fairly.

-The chief executive of Stonewall also stated: “This change will help ensure gay and bi men can donate blood”.
-Moreover, Stonewall also added that they would continue to work with the Government to build on the progress made, to ensure more individuals in the LGBT+ community can donate blood safely.
+The chief executive of Stonewall stated that the latest change “will help ensure gay and bi men can donate blood”.
+Moreover, Stonewall added that they would continue to work with the Government.
+This will be to build on the progress made and to ensure more individuals in the LGBT+ community can donate blood safely.